 Get on E 200 S in Farmington and follow it East until you find a dirt road.
 Park somewhere and hike East up to the fire-break road.
 Directly across from the fire-break road, you'll find a trail that heads North to Flag Rock.
 Well before reaching Flag Rock, find the spur trail that heads East to the crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Farmington Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Farmington Crag:

 Featured Route For Farmington Crag